Occupied Ukrainian city fears sham Russian referendum plans

 Late Monday night, Kolykhaiev wrote on Facebook that armed Russian soldiers had entered the Kherson City Council building, took away the keys and replaced the guards with their own.

-On Tuesday, he posted again, saying he had refused to cooperate with the new Russian-appointed administration.
+On Tuesday, the mayor posted again, saying he had refused to cooperate with the new administration appointed by the Russian regional military commander, Oleksandr Kobets.

 “I am staying in Kherson with the people of Kherson,” he wrote.
 “I am with you.”